Steve Guttenberg: 1970s: Early roles

-Guttenberg starred in the short-lived TV series Billy (1979), based on Billy Liar.
-He had a supporting role in a tennis romance film Players (1979).
+1980s–1990s: Career breakthrough with Police Academy and Three Men and a Baby

 In 1980, a Coca-Cola commercial featured him trying to help a non-English-speaking woman fix a flat bicycle tire.
-He starred in the TV movie To Race the Wind (1980) playing blind lawyer Harold Krents.
-In the same year, he starred in the Nancy Walker-directed Can't Stop the Music, a semi-autobiographical movie about the disco group Village People.
+He starred in the TV movie To Race the Wind (1980) playing blind lawyer Harold Krents, and in the same year, he starred in the Nancy Walker-directed Can't Stop the Music, a semi-autobiographical movie about the disco group Village People.
 Guttenberg played Jim Craig in the TV movie Miracle on Ice (1981).
 He appeared in Barry Levinson's Diner (1982) and starred in another short-lived TV series No Soap, Radio (1982).
 Guttenberg starred in the action-comedy The Man Who Wasn't There (1983) and had a supporting part in the post-apocalyptic television movie The Day After (1983).
-He starred in The Ferret (1984) a pilot for a TV series which was not picked up.

 In 1984, Guttenberg played the lead role in Police Academy.
 It grossed $8.5 million in its opening weekend and over $149 million worldwide, against a budget of $4.5 million; it is the most successful movie in the film franchise which it launched.
-He became a busy star over the next four years, appearing in nine starring roles, tying with Gene Hackman for busiest actor.

-1985–1999: Subsequent success

-In 1985, Police Academy was quickly followed by a sequel, Police Academy 2: Their First Assignment.
-Guttenberg then had the romantic male lead in Cocoon, another box-office success.
-A comedy in which he starred, Bad Medicine, was not particularly successful.
+He became a busy star over the next four years, appearing in nine starring roles, tying with Gene Hackman for busiest actor.In 1985, Police Academy was quickly followed by a sequel, Police Academy 2: Their First Assignment.
+That year, Guttenberg also played the romantic male lead in Ron Howard's Cocoon, which was also a commercial success.